microsoft/PowerToys/doc/releases/tests-checklist-template.md

     - [ ] Crosshairs border color
     - [ ] Crosshairs border size

+Mouse Jump:
+  * Enable Mouse Jump.
+Then:
+    - [ ] Press the activation shortcut and verify the screens preview appears.
+    - [ ] Change activation shortcut and verify that new shorctut triggers Mouse Jump.
+    - [ ] Click around the screen preview and ensure that mouse cursor jumped to clicked location.
+    - [ ] Reorder screens in Display settings and confirm that Mouse Jump reflects the change and still works correctly.
+    - [ ] Change scaling of screens and confirm that Mouse Jump still works correctly.
+    - [ ] Unplug additional monitors and confirm that Mouse Jump still works correctly.
+    - [ ] Disable Mouse Jump and verify that the module is not activated when you press the activation shortcut.

 ## VCM
  - [ ] Check "Hide toolbar when both camera and microphone are unmuted" and verify that it works
  - [ ] Uncheck it, mute the microphone with the hotkey and make sure the toolbar doesn't hide after a timeout